tracim/tracim/backend/doc/migrate_from_v1.md

 Now when you start caldav all this data is used.

-**:warning:** If you have starting tracim and created some shared space without starting caldav you need to start caldav and after that to start this command `tracimcli caldav agenda create` to create missing agenda.
+**:warning:** If you have starting tracim and created some shared space without starting caldav you need to start caldav and after that to start this command `tracimcli caldav sync` to create missing agenda.

 ## Parameter changed from v2.1 to v2.2